arpitbbhayani/articles/blogs/python-iterable-integers.md

 # Why it is not a good idea

-Although it seems fun, and somewhat useful, to have iterable integers, but it is really not a great idea.
+Although it seems fun, and somewhat useful, to have iterable integers, it is really not a great idea.
 The core reason for this is that it makes unpacking unpredictable.
 Unpacking is when you unpack an iterable and assign it to multiple variables.
 For example: `a, b = 3, 4` will assign 3 to a and 4 to b.
 So assigning `a, b = 7` should be an error because there is just one value on the right side and multiple on the left.

-Unpacking treats right hand size as iterable and tries to iterate on it; and now since Integers are iterable the right hand side, post iteration, yields 7 values which the left hand side has mere 2 variables; Hence it raises an exception `ValueError: too many values to unpack (expected 2)`.
+Unpacking treats right-hand size as iterable and tries to iterate on it; and now since Integers are iterable the right-hand side, post iteration yields 7 values which the left-hand side has mere 2 variables; Hence it raises an exception `ValueError: too many values to unpack (expected 2)`.

-Things would work just fine if we do `a, b = 2` as now the right-hand side, post iteration, has two values and left hand side has two variables.
+Things would work just fine if we do `a, b = 2` as now the right-hand side, post iteration, has two values, and left-hand side has two variables.
 Thus two very similar statements result in two very different outcomes, making unpacking unpredictable.

 ```python
 >>> a, b = 7